Don Ihde: Material and expanding hermeneutics

 Ihde has introduced the concept of material hermeneutics, which characterises much practice within the domains of technoscience.
 He rejects the vestigial Diltheyan division between the humanistic and natural sciences and argues that certain types of critical interpretation, broadly hermeneutic, characterize both sets of disciplines.
 He examines what he calls a style of interpretation based in material practices relating to imaging technologies which have given rise to the visual hermeneutics in technoscience studies.

 With references to science studies, sociology of science and feminist critique of science, Ihde has presented the idea of expanding hermeneutics, which emphasises praxis, instruments and laboratories over theoretical work.
 He claims that in science, the instruments and technologies used operate in a hermeneutic way.

-Philosophers in "R&D"
+Philosophers in research and development

 Ihde argued on numerous occasions that "if the philosopher is to play a more important role it must not be only in or limited to the Hemingway role.
 Rather, it should take place in the equivalent of the officers' strategy meeting, before the battle takes shape.
-I will call this the 'R&D role'".
+I will call this the 'R&D [research and development] role'".
 Philosophers should engage with interdisciplinary research and actively participate in research and development work.
 He has claimed that only by having philosophers in R&D can they have truly new and emerging technologies that are philosophically engaged.
 Philosophers, precisely postphenomenologists, could help the scientific community to think about the future, rather than only about present-day phenomena or the past.